dovecot/documentation/source/configuration_manual/nfs.rst

   are more likely to become corrupted if ``nolock`` is used.
 However, if indexes and emails are on different mountpoints, email corruption shouldn't be possible if the ``nolock`` is enabled only for the index mountpoint.
-  This can still increase the likelyhood of index corruption (which can lose message flags), but locking won't prevent index corruption completely anyway.
+  This can still increase the likelihood of index corruption (which can lose message flags), but locking won't prevent index corruption completely anyway.

 * ``actimeo``: This or the more specific settings can be used to control NFS